Nick

 http://www.nottinghamcity.gov.uk/cdplanningsuesbrief2.pdf

-It's widely recognised that there is a housing shortage in the
+* It's widely recognised that there is a housing

 region.
 This is mainly due to social trends (people living longer,